dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

     last_updated_by = fields.Str()
 ```

-Then, replace the contents of the `./src/main.py` file with the following code:
+In the new version of this file, you are using the `Schema` class of `marshmallow` to define a new class called `ExamSchema`.
+You will use this class to transform instances of `Exam` into JSON objects.

+After defining `ExamSchema`, you can refactor the `./src/main.py` file to expose two endpoints:

 ```python
 # coding=utf-8